skillrepos/copilot-hands-on/labs.md

 <br><br>

-8. At this point, you may need to use the `Apply in Editor` or other control to get the newly generated code in your file.
-You can then review the proposed changes and just select to `Keep` them if you're good with them.
+8. You can review the proposed changes and just select to `Keep` them if you're good with them.

-> $${\color{red}NOTE}$$ **Because of Copilot's restricted model access, if you're running using the Free plan, you may not be able to do the remaining steps or have them complete in a reasonable time.**

 9. Now, if your plan allows, select a different model than the current one (for example, switch to **GPT-5 mini** if you were on Auto and it was **Claude Haiku**).
 Note you may need to expand the list of models under `Other models`.
 Switch back to **Ask** mode.
 Now enter this prompt: